BKK31/pixel-gallery/README.md

 ## 📄 License

-Distributed under the MIT License.
+Distributed under the GNU Public License GPL-3.
 See `LICENSE` for more information.